Go about your business confident that your checks will be paid.

 |Teller Window Transactions||No||No|

-* If you choose Extended Coverage, ATM withdrawals and everyday debit card transactions will be included with the transactions listed under Standard Coverage.
-If you already have Extended Overdraft Privilege coverage, it is not necessary to request it again.
+*If you choose Extended Coverage on your consumer account, ATM transactions and everyday debit card transactions will be included with the transactions listed under Standard Coverage.
+If you already have Overdraft Privilege Extended Coverage, it is not necessary to request it again.

 You can discontinue the Overdraft Privilege in its entirety by contacting us at (617) 495-4460, visiting any branch, or mailing us at PO Box 382609, Cambridge, MA 02238-2609.